co-dev0909/Magic-Voice-Chat/README.md

    - Set `TTS_PROVIDER=kokoro` - use it as the TTS_PROVIDER in .env or select in UI.
    - Select a voice with `KOKORO_TTS_VOICE=af_bella` (female) or `KOKORO_TTS_VOICE=am_onyx` (male) - defaults to use in .env, all voices will show in UI.

-2. Start the Voice Chat AI application normally
+2. Start the Magic Chat application normally

 Kokoro TTS operates locally on your machine or local network, requiring no API key or internet connection once installed.
 The server supports GPU acceleration for faster processing if you have compatible NVIDIA hardware.